h-dmt/Metar_Taf/README.md

 Next ICAO aiport code should be entered.

-If a connection error occores the program terminates with an error message.
+If a connection error occurs the program terminates with an error message.

 -------------------------------------------------------------------------------------------